nasshu2916/ArtNet-Unity/README.md

 ![dmx_player](https://github.com/user-attachments/assets/a5c51fa4-c0d0-4964-9db3-abb32c4601df)

-This editor extension can play recorded ArtNet packets by saved Binary file
+This editor extension can play recorded ArtNet packets by the saved Binary file

 This Editor extension can re-transmit the recorded ArtNet packets by the saved DmxRecorder Binary file.
 You can loop the playback and change the playback speed.